 - Comfortable multi-tasking in a fast-paced small company environment and able to adjust workload based upon changing priorities.

 - Preference to energetic candidates with a desire to think “outside the box”.

-- Willingness to travel periodically as needed.
+- Willingness to travel as needed, up to 20%.